The Social Workers Registration Act (2003) enables the SWRB to set standards for social work education in Aotearoa New Zealand.

 If you have any feedback or additional queries, please contact us at education@swrb.govt.nz and we will try to get back to you as soon as possible.

-The Education fees charged annually to TEOs have been reviewed based on the activities outlined in the Education Standards and the Prescription and Monitoring Framework.
+The Education fees charged annually to TEOs were reviewed based on the activities outlined in the Education Standards and the Prescription and Monitoring Framework.

-The Board has approved the fees required for the SWRB’s education functions and the SWRB is due to undertake public consultation on the proposed education fees from 9 June – 6 July 2025.
+The Board approved the fees required for the SWRB’s education functions in August 2025.
+The SWRB consulted on the proposed education fees from 3 September to 17 October 2025.